 The Great Wall, Golf Course, and Daniel’s Dip are three Grade IV rapids that are popular among rafters.
 If you want to experience these rapids, you should go on the 35 km From Kaudiyala to Rishikesh.

 Yes.
-River Rafting is open in Rishikesh as of 1st February 2023.
+River Rafting is open in Rishikesh as of March 2023.
+To check latest schedule for rafting in rishikesh visit here.

 River Rafting is completely safe in Rishikesh as our operators are certified by the Uttarakhand tourism department and follow proper safety norms.
 Even the guides are pros, have undergone rigorous training, and have tons of experience in conducting river rafting sport.